A person with a single, isolated concussion generally has a very good recovery outcome with few long-term effects.

 Sometimes people with postconcussive syndrome will have dizziness, difficulty concentrating, difficulty sleeping, or problems doing certain types of activities such as reading.

 Nausea and vomiting may occur.

-Anywhere from 20%-90% of affected individuals develop at least one symptom of postconcussive syndrome within the first month following injury, and about 40% have at least three symptoms by three months post-injury.
+Affected individuals can develop at least one symptom of postconcussive syndrome within the first month following injury, and some have at least three symptoms by three months post-injury.